2002 FIFA World Cup qualification: CONMEBOL

 A total of 10 CONMEBOL teams entered the competition. competing for four and half places in the final tournament.

 The 10 teams played against each other on a home-and-away basis.
 The top 4 teams qualified.
 The 5th-placed team advanced to the CONMEBOL / OFC Intercontinental play-off.

 Final positions

 OFC

-A total of 10 teams entered the competition. competing for a half places in the final tournament.
+A total of 10 teams entered the competition. competing for a half place in the final tournament.

 Papua New Guinea chose not to participate.

 There would be two rounds of play: